groupdocs/reference.groupdocs.com/content/sites/groupdocs/comparison/english/java/com.groupdocs.comparison.options.enums/papersize/_index.md

 ### A0 {#A0}
 ```
-public static final int A0
+public static final PaperSize A0
 ```